Technical FAQ: Rebuilding a Schwinn Paramount, Shimano/SRAM 12-speed mashup, and a math correction – VeloNews.com

 Schwinn entrusted our painter, JP Burow at Rainbow Cycle Craft, in the tiny nearby town here of Niwot, CO, with painting the titanium Paramounts.
 Rainbow did lots of work for Schwinn at the time, and constantly had semi-truck trailers outside full of Schwinn frames, both road and mountain.
 I was poignantly aware of this, because the volume of Schwinn work affected the turnaround time of the paint on my frames, as it did for other small builders in the area, including the Tomac frames made by Doug Bradbury.
 Schwinn was, by far, Rainbow’s biggest customer, and when the bicycle manufacturer went bankrupt, Rainbow took a steep dive toward its own demise.

 Rainbow painted the titanium Paramounts in either candy red, or candy blue (maybe there was a silver option as well).
 The chainstays and seatstays were left raw, and they had a long, white downtube decal with a script Schwinn on it.
 Burow thinks the fork had a rake of around 42mm, and he remembers that they were carbon forks.
-He painted some steel Paramounts, too (probably made by Waterford), and those had steel forks.
+He painted some steel Paramounts, too (made Tim Isaac), and those had steel forks.
 By the way, a “straight fork” still has offset (rake).

 I forwarded your question to Ben Serotta, and he said, “We didn’t make the forks.
 It may have been an aluminum fork; it looked kind of like one of those Cinelli internal fork crowns.
 I don’t have the records to those bike, but I think they may have had a steeper head tube angle, like 74 degrees.”